mridvanozcan/XAMPP-Composer-Laravel/README.md

 Type this command your terminal

-    composer global require "laravel/installer=~1.1" then hit enter!
+    composer global require "laravel/installer=~1.1"

+then hit enter!

 After installation aaa its nearly to done!
 Now open XAMPP working directory because time to try generating laravel project.
 Use the following command and generate project.

     composer create-project --prefer-dist laravel/laravel "Name of the Project"

-OWWWW do not forget you should set working directory to 775 but how?
+OWWWW do not forget you should set working directory to 777 but how?
 Do not worry be Happy :) and use the following command

     chmod -R 777 "Working-Direcory-Name"

 Congratulations!
 Everything Done!

+Do not forget to share your firends and give star to repostory!!! :)

 Note: When I wrote this file I used these websites.
 Thank you for who help to community to solve problems and other things.